Bruneez/e-portfolio/README.md

 ### 📝 Reflection (STAR)

+## Skills and Interests – Reflection (STAR Method)

 **S – Situation:**
-As a final-year ICT student, I’ve always been curious about how technology can be used to solve real-world problems.
+As a final-year Application Development student at Cape Peninsula University of Technology, I’ve gained a range of both technical and soft skills.
+Over time, I’ve developed a strong interest in machine learning and working with databases, particularly using SQL.

 **T – Task:**
-I needed to identify my core skills and interests to better align my career path and portfolio with opportunities in app development.
+The task was to reflect on my skills and interests to understand how they align with my personal and professional goals.
+This involved identifying the areas I excel in, what I enjoy doing most, and how these can shape my future career.

 **A – Action:**
-I reflected on my academic and personal projects, such as developing a weather app and working with Java and Kotlin.
-I also took interest inventories and skills quizzes to better understand my strengths.
+I looked at my academic projects, such as building applications using Java and Kotlin, and managing data through SQL.
+I also explored machine learning out of personal interest, taking time to understand how data is used to create intelligent systems.
+I identified transferable skills like problem-solving, attention to detail, communication, and teamwork, which I’ve developed through both individual and group tasks.

 **R – Result:**
-I discovered a strong interest in software development, creative problem-solving, and UI/UX design.
-This helped me tailor my learning and set clearer career goals.
+This reflection helped me realize that I am most passionate about solving problems using code, understanding how systems work, and working with data.
+My interest in machine learning and databases continues to grow, and I am now focused on developing those skills further.
+I feel more confident in the direction I want to take and more intentional about the projects I pursue.

 ---
 ## 🧬 Personality Assessment